 The harbour area is great to explore on foot and is a real jumble of white-washed cottages, arranged in no particular order.
 There are lots of alleyways and stepped ginnels to explore.
-There aren’t many house numbers in the village, most just have names, much to the angst of the post office.
-Many of the cottages were originally named after boats and cobbles which sailed from the village.
-So you’ll find Rose of England, Blue Jacket House, Star of Hope, Confidence Cottage, and True Love.
-As you explore you’re sure to find Dog Loop, one of the narrowest streets in England, its entrance can only be negotiated if you stand sideways.
+There aren’t many house numbers in the village, most just have names, much to the angst of the Post Office.
+Many of the cottages were originally named after the boats and cobbles which sailed from the village.
+So you’ll find Rose of England, Blue Jacket House, Star of Hope, Confidence Cottage, and even True Love.
+As you explore you’re sure to find Dog Loop, one of the narrowest streets in England.
+The entrance can only be negotiated if you stand sideways.

 Staithes is located about 10 miles north of Whitby, just off the A174 to Saltburn.
-There are two carparks at the top of the village, no parking is available in the lower half of the village.
-The walk down to the harbour and the lower village is
+There are two car parks at the top of the village, no parking is available in the lower half of the village.
+Bear in mind that the walk down to the harbour and the lower village is

 Back in the mid-1740s about 50 fishing cobbles sailed daily from Staithes, at the time when James Cook was a haberdasher’s apprentice.
 In the 19th century, fish from Staithes would fill a train with cod, haddock and mackerel.
 Now only a few cobles still fish regularly.

-The Cod and Lobster pub has bourne the brunt of many severe storms over the years.
+The Cod and Lobster pub has borne the brunt of many severe storms over the years.
 In 1953 the sea even breached the windows washing bottles of beer out to sea.
 Many of these washed up on the beach several days later, much to the delight of beachcombers.

 The huge rock and clay outcrop, Cowbar Nab, shelters the harbour and is home to a colony of kittiwakes and other seabirds.
-Walk over the footbridge that crosses Staithes beck and walk back up Cowbar bank for some excellent views of the village.
+Walk over the footbridge that crosses Staithes beck and walk back up Cowbar Bank for some excellent views of the village.
 The harbour framed by the cliffs and the houses bunched behind couldn’t be more photogenic.

-The walk down the footpath from the carpark at the top of the village also offers lovely views over the rooftops down to the harbour and sea.
+The walk down the footpath from the car park at the top of the village also offers lovely views over the rooftops down to the harbour and sea.
 The best view, in my opinion, is from Mount Pleasant, about halfway down.

 Walks from Staithes

-Want to save this for later?
+Want to save this article for later?
 Pin the image below.